Djerba: Jewish history

 One of the community's synagogues, the El Ghriba synagogue, has been in continuous use for over 2,000 years.
-The Jews were settled in two main communities: the Hara Kabira ("the big quarter";Arabic:"الحاره الكبيرة") and the Hara Saghira ("the small quarter";Arabic:" الحاره الصّغيرة").
+The Jews were settled in two main communities: the Hara Kabira ("the big quarter"; Arabic: "الحاره الكبيرة") and the Hara Saghira ("the small quarter"; Arabic: "الحاره الصّغيرة").
 The Hara Saghira identified itself with Israel, while the Hara Kabira identified with Spain and Morocco.

 The next influx of Jewish people to the Island of Djerba occurred during the Spanish Inquisition, when the Iberian Jewish population was expelled.
 The Jewish population hit its peak during the time that Tunisia was fighting for independence from France 1881–1956.
 In 1940, there were approximately 100,000 Jewish-Tunisians or 15% of the entire population of Tunisia.

 In the aftermath of World War II, the Jewish population on the island declined significantly due to emigration to Israel and France.
 As of 2011, the Jewish permanent resident community on the island numbered about 1,000, but many return annually on pilgrimage.
 However, once the State of Israel was established, and political unrest in the Middle East and North Africa was building up many Jewish people were expelled from Tunisia.
 Although the Jewish community of Tunisia was on the decline, the Jewish community of Hara Kebira witnessed an increase of population due to its traditional character.
-The community on Djerba remains one of the last remaining fully intact Jewish communities in an Arab majority country after most were abandoned in the face of anti-Israel and antisemitic pressure and pogroms.
+The community on Djerba remains one of the last remaining fully intact Jewish communities in a Muslim majority country.
 The most traditionally observant Jewish community is growing because of large natural families despite emigration and a new Orthodox Jewish school for girls has recently been inaugurated on the Island to serve alongside the two boys yeshiva schools.
 According to The Wall Street Journal "Relations between Jews and Muslims are complex—proper and respectful, though not especially close.
-Jewish men work alongside Arab merchants in the souk, for example, and enjoy amicable ties with Muslim customers."
+Jewish men work alongside Muslim merchants in the souk, for example, and enjoy amicable ties with Muslim customers."